A by-law of the City of Ottawa to regulate enclosures for privately-owned outdoor pools, and to repeal By-law No. 2001-259.

 Nothing in this by-law permits the construction of a pool, deck, platform or other structure in a location which is not permitted under the Zoning By-law 2008-250, as amended.

-The Director is authorized to administer and enforce the provisions of this by-law
+The Chief Building Official is authorized to administer and enforce the provisions of this by-law

 Section 14 - Permit Requirements

-- No Owner or their Agent shall commence the construction of a pool, or permit the construction of a pool to be commenced, without first obtaining a Permit from the Director.
+- No Owner or their Agent shall commence the construction of a pool, or permit the construction of a pool to be commenced, without first obtaining a Permit from the Chief Building Official.

 - All pool enclosures, including replacement pool enclosures, shall require a Permit.
 (2014-115)

 - Despite subsection (1), a Permit is not required in the case of a pool that has been dismantled and is being constructed in the same location and the same manner in which it was previously constructed provided that:

 - a Permit was obtained for the original construction, and